JuliaGraphics/ColorSchemes.jl/docs/src/plotting.md

 !["makie"](assets/figures/makie.png)

-You can display all the colorschemes using Makie by browsing through the `colorschemes` dictionary:
+You can display all the colorschemes using Makie by letting the code browse through the `colorschemes` dictionary:

 ```
 using Makie, ColorSchemes